kdheepak/pandoc-ieee-template/README.md

 **Windows**

+You need to install [`Make`](https://gist.github.com/evanwill/0207876c3243bbb6863e65ec5dc3f058) to use the `Makefile` on Windows.
+Git Bash is recommended for using `Make`.

 Installing Pandoc is straightforward on Windows.
 You can download the binary from the link above.
 You can install pandoc-citeproc using conda.